Learn more about the astonishing group of speakers who will share bold ideas, tough truths and jaw-dropping creative visions at TEDWomen 2018.

 DHF is connecting groundbreaking community-based organizing to state and national movements to register and educate voters, advocate for education reform, bring about infrastructure improvements in low-income communities, advocate for greater equality for the LGBT community and create strong leadership development.
 She has received numerous awards including The Eleanor Roosevelt Humans Rights Award from President Clinton in 1998.
 In 2012, President Obama bestowed Huerta with The Presidential Medal of Freedom, the highest civilian honor in the United States.

 As a girl in a poor orthodox community in a south Indian village, Ashweetha Shetty was constantly told that her birth was not celebrated and that she would be a liability to her family.
 The social norms prescribed for her identity silenced her dreams, thoughts and aspirations.
-But through the power of education, she became a first-generation graduate and had a chance to rewrite the possibilities for her life.
+But through the power of education, she became a first-generation college graduate and had a chance to rewrite the possibilities for her life.
+As she says: "I always wanted to add my bit to their inspiring journey."

 Lucy Cooke is a New York Times best-selling author, award-winning documentary producer, presenter and National Geographic explorer with a master's in zoology from Oxford University.
 She is a passionate conservationist and champion of animal species that are often misunderstood.
 Her style is immersive, journalistic and unashamedly populist, mixing expert storytelling with a dash of humor to reach the widest possible audience.
 She began her presenting career hosting Freaks and Creeps for National Geographic, a show about strange species that get overlooked in favor of charismatic megafauna, and has hosted numerous shows for the BBC.